Progress report for ONC21-090

 Project Outcomes

-Upon completion, this project will be critical for advancing more farmers' understanding of how to conduct successful post-harvest handling practices on their farms, and how to identify the resources and information available to them to support these activities.
-Improving access to high-value markets for wheat and rye will offer a new marketing avenue for more small and mid-size farmers, deepen relationships across the grain value chain between farmers and buyers, and improve environmental outcomes on farms through diversified rotations.
+The resources created during and foundation laid by this project will be critical for advancing more farmers' understanding of how to conduct successful post-harvest handling practices on their farms, and how to identify the resources and information available to them to support these activities.
+Improving access to high-value markets for wheat and rye will offer a new marketing avenue for more small and mid-size farmers, continue to deepen relationships across the grain value chain between farmers and buyers, and improve environmental outcomes on farms through diversified rotations.

 A grain farmer in central IL who is a partner on this project shared how critical successful post-harvest handling practices are for their farms' financial viability.
 This farm is being featured as part of our project because of their small scale and the high degree of value-adding processing they conduct on-farm.
 Last year, improper storage lead to several tons of food-grade barley they grew going out of condition for sale to food-grade markets (pest contamination) resulting in a loss of significant time input and potential financial return for grain that had been thoughtfully sourced, planted, managed, and harvested.

 For farms that are required to store grain on-farm for longer amounts of time than they traditionally have to meet the storage needs of newer culinary buyers who need grain doled out slowly over time, proper execution of post-harvest handling is the difference between having high-quality grain to sell at the end of the season or no crop at all.
-This farmer expressed that if they had had the kind of resource we're creating through this project to work from, they may have been able to bring a saleable crop of barley to market and gain significant revenue through doing so.
+This farmer expressed that if they had had the kind of resource we've created through this project, they may have been able to bring a saleable crop of barley to market and gain significant revenue through doing so.